 Marykatherine McCutcheon '16, of Smithfield, RI, has a well-rounded approach to her education, aiming high while balancing work, play and sports.
 A premedical honors student, Marykate is a competitive swimmer and an accomplished musician.
 She plans to pursue all her interests at RIC.
 She is familiar with the campus and the music department from three summers in MIRIC (Music Institute of Rhode Island College).
 Playing in an orchestra and singing in a choir are musts for her.
 And she is excited about swimming competitively on the new varsity women's swim team.

 Marykate also has a powerful family tradition here at the college.
 Her father, Peter McCutcheon, earned a BA ('84) and MAT ('09) at RIC, and her aunt, Chris Mulcahey MA '80, PhD '00, is a professor and art specialist at Henry Barnard School.
 Marykate's grandfather, Henry McCutcheon, was an associate professor of biology at RIC from 1963 to 1983.
 She recalls that her "pepe" used to help her with her school science projects.
-As her dad's MAT degree included a middle school endorsement in science, Marykate is the third generation at RIC to be fascinated by this subject.
+As her dad's MAT degree included a middle school endorsement in science, Marykate is the third generation at RIC to be fascinated by science.
 When she reflects on her hopes and dreams, Marykate's intellectual strength and caring warmth shines through: "I'm curious to learn about various diseases and conditions...to make new advances in the field of medicine while also helping treat children to overcome illnesses."

 Thrilled to be a RIC student, Marykate is equally delighted about the generous assistance she is receiving through her Alumni Association scholarship.
 She is thankful for her award, adding: "My scholarship support makes it possible for me to be at RIC.
 It helps so much.
 I aspire to one day become a physician, incorporating my gifts in music while practicing medicine.
 I am confident that the education I receive at Rhode Island College will play a crucial role in my career development and accomplishments."